 Sold OutSku: 0850160

-There's no ands, if, or "butts" about it -- lithops (living stones) are pretty intriguing lifeforms.
+There's no ifs, ands, or "butts" about it -- lithops (living stones) are pretty intriguing lifeforms.
 The genus Lithops is in the family of Aizoaceae (synonymous with Mesembryanthemaceae), which also includes the various forms of plants known as ice plants and those known as mimicry plants.
 A single body can be to 1.5" in diameter, and is split by a central "cleft", creating the "bilobed" body.
 Plant is nearly obscured by flower heads to 1" in diameter that are composed of frilly, satiny yellow or white petals.
-These delightful plants can confuse even an expert, as no two seem to be identical in appearance.
+These delightful plants can confuse even experts, as no two seem to be identical in appearance.
 Many species eventually form clusters, and in the native habitat of South Africa, clusters gradually spread to from large colonies of lithops that can span 6 feet in diameter.

 SURVIVE & THRIVE

 Porous soil with excellent drainage (extra pumice recommended)